-- United Artists Records
+- Released on United Artists Records

 CAN's "Soon Over Babaluma" (1974) signifies the culmination of progressive rock's experimental era.
 Recorded straight onto stereo at Inner Space Studios, it departs from multi-tracking conventions, capturing CAN's avant-garde brilliance authentically.
 Band members Michael Karoli, Irmin Schmidt, Jaki Liebezeit, and Holger Ozukay contribute to a sonic masterpiece that marks the end of an era, leaving an enduring legacy in the annals of music history.